TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Global Admin

 1. Obtain user_id (required), group_id (required), and actor_user_id (required).
+2. Use get_user to validate the role of the user making the request.
-2. Call get_user to verify the user exists before creating the membership.
+3. Call get_user to verify the user exists before creating the membership.
-3. Call get_group to verify the group exists before creating the membership.
+4. Then call get_group to verify the group exists before creating the membership.
-4. Call manage_group_memberships to create the user_groups membership record.
+5. Call manage_group_memberships to create the user_groups membership record.
-5. Create an audit entry with create_new_audit_trail.
+6. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**